zola-25/zola-25.github.io/_posts/2023-04-01-oauth2-auth-code-flow.md

 Instead the Client App can stay authorized with the Service Provider over a longer period, either by:

 1) Being issued very-long lifetime Access Tokens.
 Long lifetime Access Tokens pose a greater risk of being exposed since they are sent with every request.
-Also, since not all OAuth 2.0 implementations support Access Token revokation, securing user resources against Client Apps using long lifetime Access Tokens can be difficult.
+Also, since not all OAuth 2.0 implementations support Access Token revocation, securing user resources when issuing long lifetime Access Tokens can be difficult.

 2) Use Refresh Tokens to gain fresh Access Tokens - if Refresh Tokens are supported by the OAuth 2.0 implementation